sungsoo/sungsoo.github.io/_posts/2017-04-01-the-review-process-for-nips-2016.md

 Paper Submission
 ----------------

-We received about 2500 papers by the submission deadline.
+We received about **2500 papers** by the submission deadline.
 As is often the case, most submissions were made right before the deadline:

 ![Submission timeline](http://www.tml.cs.uni-tuebingen.de/team/luxburg/misc/nips2016/NIPS_plots/submission.png)

-The deadline was strictly enforced, regardless of personal situations, we are sorry for those who missed it.
+*The deadline was strictly enforced*, regardless of personal situations, we are sorry for those who missed it.
 During the next couple of weeks, a number of papers were withdrawn or deleted by the authors (for example, because they had been submitted twice, or remained unfinished at the time of the deadline).
-By the end of the review process, we were left with 2406 submitted papers.
+By the end of the review process, we were left with **2406 submitted papers**.

 Paper Assignment to Area Chairs
 -------------------------------